Anshul091/Data-Structures/README.md

 - Sparse Table
 - DSU

+I'll be adding certain algorithms too.
+Later on.

 ## Getting Started

 To use these data structures in your own projects, simply include the appropriate header file(s) in your code.
 For example, to use the Treap data structure, include the `treap.h` header file: